Efficient State Estimation of a Networked FlipIt Model: Results

 \subsection{Simulation Results}

 We now provide simulations to verify the effectiveness of the MFA algorithm based on the intuition of Theorems~\ref{thm:XMPi} and \ref{thm:XTPi}.
 To evaluate the algorithms, we define a \emph{True Estimation Rate} metric, $\textrm{TER}(x_t,\hat{x}_t)=1-(||x_t-\hat{x}_t||^2_2)/n$, which is the fraction of nodes whose states are correctly estimated.
 Throughout (unless otherwise stated), the parameters are $\alpha=0.2,p=0.8,q=0.8,\rho_{ij}=0.1$, and we run each experiment for 20 time steps in 100 independent random trials.
 We assume that the first node is the external threat that is known to be compromised and cannot be cleaned (we also exclude this node for evaluation purposes).
 The initial state is then $x_0=(1,0,0,0,\dots)$; the initial beliefs of the algorithms are $P_0=(1,0.5,0.5,\dots)$ and $\Pi_0=\Pi^*(P_0)$ for MFA and BKF, respectively.
+We chose this initial state and beliefs to reflect that the network begins clean (with the exception of source node 0) but the defenders assume they have no information about the network and choose to initialize it to the uniform random distribution.
+Using this choice, the experiments can demonstrate the speed of convergence of the algorithms from an uninformed initialization to accurate estimations.
 Additionally, at each time step, we assume 2 nodes are randomly selected for cleaning (excluding node 1).

 To compare the performance between the MFA and BKF algorithms in terms of TER and runtime, we provide six experiments shown in Figure~\ref{fig:TD}.
 In the top-left plot, we evaluate the True Estimation Rate at each timestep between both algorithms via an 11-node network proposed in \cite{kazeminajafabadi2024optimal}, which we term the \emph{Computer Network Graph}.
 We take $p=0.2,q=1$ to match that work as closely as possible, noting that all of our nodes would be considered OR nodes (we did not implement their notion of AND nodes in this work) and that we include the external attacker as a node (making it an 11-node graph).
 We observe that MFA follows BKF relatively closely at all time steps; given that the BKF algorithm is optimal in expectation, it is possible for the MFA algorithm to occasionally outperform BKF on specific sample paths.